Gary O'Neil: Personal life

-O'Neil married Donna Guerin in 2006.
-As of March 2023, they have two daughters and a son; their son has acted on television series such as Grantchester and joined AFC Wimbledon's academy in 2023, aged 9.
+O'Neil was born in Beckenham, London and grew up in Downham.
+He married Donna Guerin in 2006.
+As of March 2023, they have two daughters and a son.
+Their son has acted on the television series Grantchester and in 2023, joined AFC Wimbledon's academy aged 9.
+On 17 September 2026, O'Neil revealed on social media that his father, Graham, had died.